mookiedog/ptwd/README.md

 At this point, VS Code should be open, editing the directory "projects/ptwd".

-* Hit F1, then select "delete cache and reconfigure".
+* Hit F1, then select "Delete Cache and Reconfigure"
-* Hit F1, then select "rebuild clean".
+* Hit F1, then select "Clean Rebuild"

 There should be no errors from either step at this point.

-Your debug unit should be attached to WSL.

 Now it is time to connect the hardware!
 You need some kind of Pico board attached to your development machine with a USB cable.